Meet Kolbe

 Some of what I enjoy

-I love a boring, ordinary life.
-In my free time, I love sharing the ritual of coffee with friends and family, curating cozy, nourishing spaces to soften into experience and story, and letting my inner child of God play among the crests of sea and land.
+I love a slow intentional rhythm to life and simple adventures.
+I enjoy sharing the ritual of coffee with others, curating cozy, nourishing spaces to soften into experience and story, and letting my inner child of God play in the dirt, on the mat, and among the crests of sea and land.

 I also enjoy dancing and cooking with my wife, traveling, biking and picnicking as a family, tinkering with something old, or getting lost in a good book.

-Lately, I’ve been spending more time behind the lens and brush—exploring photography and the practice of Christian iconography.
+Lately, I’ve been spending more time as a novice behind the lens and brush, exploring photography and the practice of Christian iconography.

 Wondering how we might work together?